facebookarchive/react-page/README.md

     http://localhost:8080/index.html => react-page/src/pages/index.js
     http://localhost:8080/docs/hello.html => react-page/src/pages/docs/hello.js

-As is the convention for web requests, if the ending URL does not have an extension, `/index.html` will be appended for you.
-With the default configuration, the following URL mapping would be performed.

     http://localhost:8080/about => react-page/src/pages/about/index.js

-- Every routing must map to a `.js` file that exports a single React component, that renders the page, including `html/body` tags.
-- You can also customize the routing to be more intelligent by supplying your own router.

-##### Static File Routing

-`react-page` uses `connect` to perform static file routing.
-The default configuration will simply look for static files in the `src` directory.

     http://localhost:8080/path/img.png => react-page/src/path/img.png

+- Currently, every `html` routing must map to a `.js` file that exports a single React component, that renders the page, including `html/body` tags.
+- Routing is customizable (more later).

-##### How Does Server Rendering Work?
+## How Does Server Rendering Work?

   - `react-page` computes page markup on the server, sends it to the client so the user can see it quickly.